rishavmittal/Computer-Vision/README.md

 .</p>

 <p>
-  You can reproduce the codes whether the true creator is mentioned, in other words, you will mention me in your publication or code.
+  You can reproduce the codes if the true creator is mentioned.
 </p>

 #### Português: